emqx/blog/en/201911/lightweight-edge-computing-emqx-kuiper-and-azure-iot-hub-integration-solution.md

 ......
 ```

-- Start the Azure IoT Hub monitoring with the command ``az iot hub monitor-events -n rockydemo`` and send the same simulation data as the debug SQL statement to the local EMQ X Edge.
+- Start the Azure IoT Hub monitoring with the command ``az iot hub monitor-events -n rockydemo`` and send the same simulation data as the debug SQL statement to the local EMQX Edge.
 After  processed by Kuiper, the corresponding processing results are sent to the Azure IoT Hub.

   ```shell
   #az iot hub monitor-events -n rockydemo